Table of Contents

 At SWEC Visa, we assist you in navigating these requirements and provide expert guidance on obtaining the necessary documents to ensure your family members can work while living in Canada.

-Work Rights for Dependents in Australia
+Work Rights For Dependents In Australia

 Australia offers several dependent visa types depending on the visa status of the primary applicant.
 Some of the most common Australian dependent visas include: